In this post, we will be covering the best cycling routes in Germany which will help you give some options for a day tour during the Covid situation.

 Allgäu Castle Park Cycle Loop

 The route takes cyclists to Hohenschwangau Castle after a stroll through Füssen’s Old Town.
 From there, you will visit the moorland of Birnbaumer Filz in Pfaffenwinkel, where you will find a highly recommended visit to the UNESCO World Heritage Site.
 It is worth stopping for a beer break at the Kaltentaler Brauhaus after driving along the former “Sachsenrieder Bähnle” trains.
 To Buchloe, the Allgäu Gate, the route continues north.
-Alpine views marking the west edge of the castle park, which has the highest ruins in Germany.
+Alpine views mark the west edge of the castle park, which has the highest ruins in Germany.
 The last leg of the route goes back and forth to Füssen.

 Hessen Railway Cycling Route